 The target of a short weak reference becomes

 nullwhen the object is reclaimed by garbage collection.
 The weak reference is itself a managed object, and is subject to garbage collection just like any other managed object.
-A short weak reference is the default constructor for WeakReference.
+A short weak reference is the parameterless constructor for WeakReference.

 A long weak reference is retained after the object's Finalize method has been called.
 This allows the object to be recreated, but the state of the object remains unpredictable.
 To use a long reference, specify